Nine tips to save money on flights – and one to avoid!

 Look for alternative destinations

 Horror stories abound in the media of airlines that deposit their unwitting passengers at obscure airports far from their intended destinations.
 It is possible, however, to make this work for you rather than against you.
 Travelling from an alternative airport can not only save you money, but it can also save you time.
 Factor in journey times, rail fares, airport parking and the availability of public transport at your destination to get an overall price rather than the basic flight price.
-Don’t dismiss a smaller airport until you’ve scrutinised the schedule; Southend Airport cannot accommodate Transatlantic wide-bodied jets but does offer a through fare to New York courtesy of Flybe and Aer Lingus.
+Don’t dismiss a smaller airport until you’ve scrutinised the schedule; you might find an indirect flight is still quicker than travelling to a larger hub such as Heathrow.

 Shop around for the best baggage allowance